Schneider Euro PC

 The computer was sold through large mail-order companies at a price of 1,800 DEM.
 The highly competitive PC market left little room for new machines, but the Euro PC was still sold in considerable numbers thanks to its very low price and slim, home computer-like appearance.

 An updated version, the Euro PC II introduced in 1989, had 768 KB RAM and a 8087 mathematical coprocessor.
 Another version with further expansions was called EURO XT.

-The Euro AT offered a 80286 processor, 1MB of RAM, and a EGA graphics card.
+The Euro AT offered a 80286 processor, 1 MB of RAM, and a EGA graphics card.
 The Euro SX, introduced in 1992, came with a 80386SX processor.